 I have been thinking a lot lately about teenagers and what the future holds for them.
 I have a few teens in my family, and my daughter is on the precipice.
 I've contemplated science articles for teens prepping for college entrance exams and thought deeply about how my daughter (and your children) can prepare for an uncertain future.

-Most recently I crafted a list of books that could change your life and it's available for free when you sign up for my newsletter.
+Recently I crafted a list of books that could change your life.
 My daughter witnessed me preparing and writing that review, and asked me about the books I had piled on my desk.
 It got me thinking - which of these life-changing books would I recommend to a child during their formative teenage years?
 The easy answer is "all of them", but some more than others.
 But there are a number of books that I would add to the list that would be particularly good for a teen to read as they think about their future.
 I included here a couple of books off the life-changing books list that I thought would be particularly relevant for teens.

 There is an enduring and toxic myth in our society: that people are born talented with special gifts bestowed upon them by their genetics.
 It's toxic because it is plainly not true.
 Coyle goes on a search for talent, talking to neuroscientists, artists, musicians, sports stars, and coaches, using examples of regular people who have achieved greatness.
 He uncovers that greatness--what most people would look at and call 'talent'--comes from extensive and effective practice, burning desire or passion, and masterful coaching.
 In other words: those with the greatest talent were not born with it, they grew it with hard work, grit, and time.
 Talent is achievable by all of us.